TeaPearce/Bayesian_NN_Ensembles/README.md

 <img width="400" src="ensemble_intro.png">

-[tensorflow_fast_example](tensorflow_fast_example.ipynb) provides lightweight demo code for a Bayesian anchored ensemble in tensorflow.
+[notebook_examples](notebook_examples) provides lightweight demo code for a Bayesian anchored ensemble.

 [FULL EXPERIMENTAL CODE AND MORE DEMOS TO BE UPLOADED SOON]